donkuri/learn-mathematics/index.md

 ### Computer Science

 Computer science is arguably [not a science, and it is not about computers](https://youtu.be/-J_xL4IGhJA?si=jq8MO80Uw93Gb4MW&t=27).
 To me, computer science is a subfield of mathematics, and it was most definitely founded by mathematicians.
-Still, in modern times we tend to see both as separate entities and programs.
+Still, in modern times we tend to see both as separate entities and academic fields.
 As such, I have decided to separate them here.

 #### Cryptography